philipd/r-n-r/draft.md

 ![Deletion from a linked list](https://github.com/philipd/r-n-r/raw/master/images/linked-list-deletion.png)

 So, how is a linked list different from an array?
 And what advantages and disadvantages does it have?
-To answer those questions, it might be helpful to look at arrays in closer details.
+To answer those questions, it might be helpful to look at arrays in closer detail.
 But first, a disclaimer ...

 ## Caveat
 If your coding experiences so far have been chiefly with languages like JavaScript, Python, Java, C#, and PHP (the most popular programming languages, in other words!), then some of the things I say about arrays in this article might seem outright incorrect.
 The truth is that these languages operate at a very high level of abstraction, meaning that they secretly do a lot of complicated things with your computer's resources (such as its memory) while hiding the details from you so that the code is easier to read, write, and manage.
 In contrast, more traditional languages that compile to machine code, like C or C++, require you to manage the computer's resources much more directly and explicitly.
 It's not unlike  the difference between driving a stick-shift and an automatic; the car is still changing gear ratios, but if you're driving an automatic, you don't need to think about it or even be aware that it's happening.